arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/DLaaS-PDP.md

 ### Vulnerability Advisor Scan Results
 - `< Listing of clean VA scan results for included images >`

+### Twistlock Scan Results
+- `< Listing of clean Twistlock scan results for included images, link to the doc >`
+- `< No critical or High severity vulnerability or compliance issues for which a fix exists >`

 ### Build logs
 - `< Genkins build logs >`